taddison/tjaddison.com/_posts/2019/2019-02-28-Auto-scale-down-all-Event-Hub-namespaces-with-Azure-Functions.md

 ## Permissions

-By default the new service principal has now permissions.
+By default the new service principal has no permissions.
 In order to let it do something useful we're going to assign it `Contributor` permissions on all namespaces we have access to.

 The below script looks pretty daunting, though by default it will do nothing as `$WhatIf` is set to `$true` - when running the script it will echo what it *would* do.
 If there is no work to do it will echo the status of each Event Hub namespace it discovers, as shown in the screenshot below.
 When you're ready to add permissions set `$WhatIf` to `$false`.